Sgt. William Arthur Kindell

 After 31 days on the ship, the Tottori Maru docked at Pusan, Korea on November 7th.
 1300 POW's got off the ship and sent on a four day train trip north to Mukden, Manchria.
 There, they worked in a sawmill or a manufacturing plant.

 From Mukden, Bill was sent to Shenyang POW Camp.
 The POWs in this camp were used as slave labor in a machine shop or woodshop.
 In Bill's case, he worked in the M. K. K. Factory.
 There he worked as a machine helper for the rest of the war.
 The prisoners worked eight hour shifts five days a week.
 The only news on the war that the prisoners had were rumors passed between each other.
+He developed the attitude that he was not going to survive his time as a POW.

 During his years as a prisoner, Bill at times suffered from beriberi, jaundice, kidney stones, pneumonia, which developed into tuberculosis, diphtheria, tropical ulcers, scurvy, skin rashes and malnutrition.
 Medical treatment consisted of advice since there was little or no medicine.
 The lack of medical supplies at Mukden resulted in the deaths of 204 American POWs by June 6, 1943.